Dr. Dale B. Sims, Ph.D., Fulbright Scholar, Dean

-Dallas Baptist University's College of Business and Graduate School of Business are accredited:
+Dallas Baptist University's College of Business, which includes the Graduate School of Business, are accredited:

 QUALITY: Our commitment to quality is made clear by the fact that the DBU College of Business and Graduate School of Business are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
 This accreditation requires that stringent and ongoing outcomes-measures be applied to ensure that the highest quality in the teaching/learning process is achieved and maintained.
 Click on this link to see the combined and program level annual reports.

 These reports provide information about academic quality and student achievement for the College of Business and the Graduate School of Business.

 Dallas Baptist University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, bachelor's, master's, and doctoral degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Dallas Baptist University has been reaccredited through 2018.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Dallas Baptist University.

 Baptist University, through its College of Business offers the following business degrees: